-We use audience measurement tools (such as Google Analytics 4 and Clarity) via Google Tag Manager to understand how the site is used and to improve it.
-The data is used for statistical purposes and is not used for targeted advertising.
+We use audience measurement tools (such as Google Analytics 4 and Clarity), via Google Tag Manager, to understand how the website is used and to improve it.
+The data are used for statistical purposes only and are not used for targeted advertising.

 Laos